 Here is a helpful resource.

-electric buildings can be fully carbon neutral when owners or occupants purchase 100% renewable electricity.
+All-electric buildings can be fully carbon neutral when owners or occupants purchase 100% renewable electricity.

 The carbon footprint for transportation used by building occupants and customers is also significant.
 Building owners must facilitate low-carbon modes of transport, such as bicycles, electric vehicles, walking, and public transportation.